StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

   event_type="dns" dns.opcode=5 | top src_ip, dest_ip

-This will give the list of peers where update are taking place.
-Suricata as of 7 does not have a complete parsing of the update messages so information obtained in the corresponding events will be poor.
+This will give the list of peers where updates are taking place.
+As of version 7, Suricata does not have a complete parsing of the update messages so information obtained in the corresponding events will be poor.

 DNS tunneling detection
 -----------------------

-Most common DNS tunneling solutions are using the `TXT` to transmit the data.
+Most common DNS tunneling solutions use the `TXT` to transmit the data.
 They can be detected by statistical analysis.
 A simple stats query in Splunk could be a good hunt start: